EvanGottschalk/ImageTools/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 After getting the program running, you can use a test wallet address, or the address from your web wallet.
-To use your web wallet, first get the private key, and then derive the keypair array using `TokenTools`
+To use your web wallet, first get the private key, and then derive the keypair array using `ImageTools`

-Once you have your keypair file, you are ready to go! `TokenTools` can be used to mint NFTs and fungible tokens on Solana's mainnet and devnet.
+Once you have your keypair file, you are ready to go! `ImageTools` can be used to mint NFTs and fungible tokens on Solana's mainnet and devnet.

-On devnet, you can use `TokenTools` to request an airdrop and start minting!
+On devnet, you can use `ImageTools` to request an airdrop and start minting!

-On mainnet, you will have to first deposit some SOL into your wallet before you can start minting with `TokenTools`.
+On mainnet, you will have to first deposit some SOL into your wallet before you can start minting with `ImageTools`.